DataDog/integrations-extras/nvml/README.md

 7. Configure your integration like [any other packaged integration][7].

-8. If you're using Docker and k8s, you will need to expose the environment variables NVIDIA_VISIBLE_DEVICES and NVIDIA_DRIVER_CAPABILITIES.
+8. If you're using Docker and Kubernetes, you will need to expose the environment variables `NVIDIA_VISIBLE_DEVICES` and `NVIDIA_DRIVER_CAPABILITIES`.
 See the included Dockerfile for an example.

-9. If you want to be able to correlate reserved k8s nvidia devices with the k8s pod using the device, you will need to mount the Unix domain socket `/var/lib/kubelet/pod-resources/kubelet.sock` into your agent's configuration.
-More information about this socket is on the kubernetes [website][8].
+9. If you want to be able to correlate reserved Kubernetes NVIDIA devices with the Kubernetes pod using the device, mount the Unix domain socket `/var/lib/kubelet/pod-resources/kubelet.sock` into your Agent's configuration.
+More information about this socket is on the [Kubernetes website][8].
 Note this device is in beta support for version 1.15.

 ### Configuration

-1. Edit the `nvml.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your nvml performance data.
+1. Edit the `nvml.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your NVML performance data.
 See the [sample nvml.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4].